FAQs

 Why does Keith's Cacao toast and peel the cacao beans by hand?

-When cacao is traditionally processed, it is sun dried on the ground and therefore can become contaminated with surface bacteria and mold.
-Toasting and peeling by hand means that human eyes and hands will catch and discard any contaminants.
-This ensures we sell the cleanest cacao possible, whereas companies that roast and peel their cacao by machine cannot always catch contaminants before they are processed into cacao.
-Properly toasting the beans also develops the rich chocolatey flavors we all love.
+When cacao is traditionally processed, it is sun-dried on the ground, which can introduce surface bacteria or mold.
+By toasting and peeling the beans by hand, human eyes and hands can inspect and remove any contaminants, ensuring the cleanest cacao possible.
+In contrast, companies that roast and peel cacao by machine cannot always detect contaminants before processing.
+Properly toasting the beans by hand also helps develop the rich, chocolatey flavors we all love.

 Does Keith's Cacao contain caffeine, and will it keep me awake at night?

 Our cacao is very low in caffeine, about the same amount as a decaf cup of coffee.
-Cacao contains a compound called theobromine, which is a naturally occurring gentle cardiovascular stimulant (while caffeine is a nervous system stimulant).
-The theobromine in cacao creates greater mental focus and creativity without the jittery after-effects of caffeine.
-The experience of each person is different when consuming our cacao in the evening.
-If you find yourself awake past your normal bedtime, consider using this alert focused time to do some deeper inner work and creative processing of whatever emotions or inspiration arises for you.
-We also recommend limiting your dose of cacao after 6 PM to less than 28 grams.
+Cacao contains a compound called theobromine, which is a naturally occurring, gentle cardiovascular stimulant (while caffeine is a nervous system stimulant).
+The theobromine in cacao enhances mental focus and creativity without the jittery aftereffects of caffeine.
+Each person's experience is different when consuming our cacao in the evening.
+If you find yourself awake past your normal bedtime, consider using this alert-focused time to do some deeper inner work and creative processing of whatever emotions or inspiration arise for you.
+We also recommend limiting your cacao intake after 6 PM to less than 28 grams.

 Why does my block of Keith's Cacao look strange?
 It is white and crumbly.